USRSE/usrse.github.io/_posts/2020-06-03-virtual-workshop-recap.md

 Although this virtual workshop was organized quickly in the midst of a global pandemic, we view it as a resounding success.
 The various session formats allowed for different kinds of participation, whether the attendee wanted to just be a fly on the wall and watch talks, or be an active participant by giving a talk or joining a breakout session.
 This format proved to work remarkably well, and we intend to organize more virtual workshops and other online events in the future.
 If you missed this virtual workshop, you can find slides and recordings on [the event page](https://us-rse.org/events/2020/2020-04-virtual-workshop).

 Check out upcoming events on [the US-RSE calendar](https://us-rse.org/calendar/), or join the US-RSE Slack to join the conversation and share your ideas.
 If you’d like to help organize an upcoming virtual workshop or event, reach out to @sc on slack.
 Please join us at PEARC20, SC20, and the in-person community building workshop (whenever it is able to be rescheduled).
-More details on these workshops, including announcements of opportunities to actively contribute to the programs, will be announced soon via the US-RSE slack channel.
+More details on these workshops, including announcements of opportunities to actively contribute to the programs, will be announced soon.